-A25.
-We support the proposed transition requirements, including the requirement not to restate comparatives.
+- A35.
+We support the proposed transition requirements, including the requirement not to restate comparatives. - A36.

-A26.
 UK stakeholders continue to stress the urgency of resolving the classification and measurement requirements for financial instruments with ESG-linked features.
-Accordingly, we recommend that early adoption be permitted for the amendments relevant to this, including paragraphs B4.1.7A - B4.1.16.
+Accordingly, we recommend that early adoption be permitted for the amendments relevant to this, including paragraphs B4.1.7A B4.1.16.
+Alternatively, the ESG requirements could be de-coupled from the rest of the proposals and an earlier implementation date applied.